reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 // highlight-end
 ```

-`createSelector` takes one or more "input selector" functions as argument, plus an "output function".
+`createSelector` first needs one or more "input selector" functions (either together inside of a single array, or as separate arguments).
+You also need to pass in an "output function", which calculates the result.

 When we call `selectPostsByUser(state, userId)`, `createSelector` will pass all of the arguments into each of our input selectors.
 Whatever those input selectors return becomes the arguments for the output selector.
 (We've already done something similar in `selectCurrentUser`, where we first call `const currentUsername = selectCurrentUsername(state)`.)

 In this case, we know that we need the array of all posts and the user ID as the two arguments for our output selector.
 We can reuse our existing `selectAllPosts` selector to extract the posts array.
 Since the user ID is the second argument we're passing into `selectPostsByUser`, we can write a small selector that just returns `userId`.